jazzband/django-oauth-toolkit/docs/tutorial_01.rst

 Start your app
 --------------
+During this tutorial you will make an XHR POST using `CORS <http://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_ mechanism from an Heroku deployed app to your localhost instance.
+To achieve this operation you need a properly configured Django server and `django-cors-headers` app will help you with this.

-Create a virtualenv and install django-oauth-toolkit:
+Create a virtualenv and install django-oauth-toolkit and django-cors-headers:

-    pip install django-oauth-toolkit
+    pip install django-oauth-toolkit django-cors-headers

-start a Django project, add `oauth2_provider` to the installed apps, enable the admin.
+start a Django project, add `oauth2_provider` and `corsheaders` to the installed apps, enable the admin.
 Include the Django OAuth Toolkit urls in your `urls.py`, choose the urlspace you prefer, for example:

 .. code-block:: python